Galois theory of difference equations with periodic parameters: Picard--Vessiot theory

 \subsubsection{Definitions}

 In analogy with differential algebraic groups~\cite{Cassidy,CassidyRep}, we make the following definitions.
-Throughout, $C$ will denote a $\Sigma_1$-pseudofield.
+Throughout, $C$ will denote a $\Sigma_1$-closed pseudofield.
 Recall that for $E\subseteq C\{y_1,\ldots,y_n\}_{\Sigma_1}$, the set $\V(E)$ is the set of all common zeroes for elements of $E$ in $C^n$.
 The sets of the form $\V(E)$, for some $E$, are called $C$-$\Sigma_1$-algebraic varieties (also called pseudovarieties in~\cite{Dima}).

 Also recall that, for an arbitrary $C$-$\Sigma_1$-algebraic variety $X$, the set of all difference polynomials vanishing on $X$ will be denoted by $\I(X)$.
 Every difference polynomial defines a polynomial function on $X$.
 The ring of all polynomial functions, thus, coincides with $C\{y_1,\ldots,y_n\}_{\Sigma_1}/\I(X)$.

 \begin{definition} A regular map $f\colon X\to Y$ of $C$-$\Sigma_1$-algebraic varieties is a map given by difference polynomials in coordinates (for a general definition see~\cite[Section~4.6]{Dima}, in particular, Theorem~40 there). \end{definition}